Table of Contents

 A Yes.
 If the complaint is withdrawn, C.A.R. will refund the filing fee less two hundred and fifty dollars ($250).
 After a hearing occurs, the entire filing fee is non-refundable.

 Q 14.
 Can I file a complaint and place it on "hold?"?

 A No. Once a complaint is filed, C.A.R. will process the complaint according to the California Interboard Arbitration Rules.

-At the same time the complaint is mailed to the respondent(s), all parties will be mailed list of potential arbitrators, a form to challenge any arbitrators from the list, and a form asking the parties for their availability for a hearing.
+Before a hearing is scheduled, all parties will be sent a list of potential arbitrators, a form to challenge any arbitrators from the list, and a form asking the parties for their availability for a hearing.
 If the parties have any challenges to potential arbitrators or are not available on any days during the time frame anticipated for scheduling the hearing, they must complete the appropriate forms and return them to C.A.R.
 After the time frame to submit challenges to arbitrators and to give notice of availability for hearing has lapsed, C.A.R. selects a panel of arbitrators, called the "hearing tribunal," and schedules a hearing for the dispute.